 - At this point, stir in your essential oils and activated charcoal.
 Pour into your mold, cover with plastic wrap and place somewhere safe.
 Wrap with towels to properly insulate and leave it be for around 48 hours.

 - Depending on the mold you used, you may want to leave your soap within the container for one to two weeks.
-After this time period, either pop them out (if using muffin pans) or cut off the outer layer of cardboard (if using a milk carton or something similar) – in this case, you'd also need to cut them into bars.
+After this time period, either pops them out (if using muffin pans) or cut off the outer layer of cardboard (if using a milk carton or something similar) – in this case, you'd also need to cut them into bars.

 - Leave them somewhere safe, out of the sun for 4-6 weeks - allowing the bars to fully cure.

 It's important to note, that if you use a non-stick mini muffin pan like us, once the soap is hard and ready to pop-out, it helps to place the whole tray in the freezer for around 20 minutes.
-Turn the tray upside down on a towel and there you have it – your very own organic soap.
+Turn the tray upside down on a towel and there you have it – your very own organic DIY charcoal soap.